ALieNZ

 Story-synopsis

-The central character Adam (23), works at a VR startup designing games.
+Adam (24), works at a VR startup designing games.

-Over a weekend in Las Vegas, he hooks up with Chloe (21), an escort, at a music festival, overdoses and goes into a coma.
+Over a weekend in Las Vegas, he hooks up with Chloe (22), a fashion design student, moonlighting as an escort, at a music festival.

-In the near-death state, he reunites with Julia (20) his college sweetheart (love of his life) who died three years earlier.
+In the near-death state, he reunites with Julia (she turns out to be his college sweetheart (love of his life) who died three years earlier, just after they got married.

 Julia has brought Adam and Chloe together for a reason.

-After Adam snaps out, Chloe immediately rejects him and they go their separate ways – but Julia engineers a way for Chloe to visit the Bardo through a date-drug experience.
+After Adam unexpectedly snaps back to life, Chloe immediately rejects him, and they go their separate ways – but Julia engineers a way for Chloe to visit the Bardo through a date-drug experience.

 All three are linked in more ways than one.